 Driving on rough roads, car vibrations and battery hold-down clamps that are loose or missing cause the battery cables to work loose.

 Loose Battery Fix

-However they will need to be tightened up as soon as you have access to tools.
-A good vice grips is always a useful tool or the trunk of the car.
+However, they will need to be tightened up as soon as you have access to tools.
+A good vice grip is always a useful tool for the trunk of the car.

 Dirty Battery Terminals